Nithyasree-123/VLSI-LAB-EXP-4/README.md

 ## SIMULATION AND IMPLEMENTATION OF SEQUENTIAL LOGIC CIRCUITS

 ### AIM:
- To simulate and synthesis SR, JK, T, D - FLIPFLOP, COUNTER DESIGN using Xilinx ISE.
+To simulate and synthesis SR, JK, T, D - FLIPFLOPS, COUNTERS design using vivado.

 ### APPARATUS REQUIRED:

-Xilinx 14.7
-Spartan6 FPGA

-**LOGIC DIAGRAM**
+vivado 2023.2

+## LOGIC DIAGRAM:

-SR FLIPFLOP
+## SR FLIPFLOP:

 ![image](https://github.com/navaneethans/VLSI-LAB-EXP-4/assets/6987778/77fb7f38-5649-4778-a987-8468df9ea3c3)

-JK FLIPFLOP
+## JK FLIPFLOP:

 ![image](https://github.com/navaneethans/VLSI-LAB-EXP-4/assets/6987778/1510e030-4ddc-42b1-88ce-d00f6f0dc7e6)

-T FLIPFLOP
+## T FLIPFLOP:

 ![image](https://github.com/navaneethans/VLSI-LAB-EXP-4/assets/6987778/7a020379-efb1-4104-85ee-439d660baa08)

-D FLIPFLOP
+## D FLIPFLOP:

 ![image](https://github.com/navaneethans/VLSI-LAB-EXP-4/assets/6987778/dda843c5-f0a0-4b51-93a2-eaa4b7fa8aa0)

-COUNTER
+## COUNTER:

 ![image](https://github.com/navaneethans/VLSI-LAB-EXP-4/assets/6987778/a1fc5f68-aafb-49a1-93d2-779529f525fa)

 ### PROCEDURE:
-STEP:1  Start  the Xilinx navigator, Select and Name the New project.
+STEP:1 Start the vivado software, Select and Name the New project.

 STEP:2 Select the device family, device, package and speed.

 STEP:3 Select new source in the New Project and select Verilog Module as the Source type.

-STEP:4  Type the File Name and Click Next and then finish button.
+STEP:4 Type the File Name and module name and Click Next and then finish button.
 Type the code and save it.

-STEP:5  Select the Behavioral Simulation in the Source Window and click the check syntax.
+STEP:5 Select the run simulation and then run Behavioral Simulation in the Source Window and click the check syntax.

 STEP:6 Click the simulation to simulate the program and give the inputs and verify the outputs as per the truth table.

-STEP:7  Select the Implementation in the Sources Window and select the required file in the Processes Window.
-STEP:8  Select Check Syntax from the Synthesize  XST Process.
-Double Click in the  FloorplanArea/IO/Logic-Post Synthesis process in the User Constraints process group.
-UCF(User constraint File) is obtained.
-STEP:9  In the Design Object List Window, enter the pin location for each pin in the Loc column Select save from the File menu.
-STEP:10 Double click on the Implement Design and double click on the Generate Programming File to create a bitstream of the design.(.v) file is converted into .bit file here.
-STEP:11  On the board, by giving required input, the LEDs starts to glow light, indicating the output.
+STEP:7 compare the output with truth table.

-### VERILOG CODE:
+## VERILOG CODE:
-### SR FLIPFLOP:
+## SR FLIPFLOP:
 ```
 module srff(clk,j,k,rst,q );